 Sometimes I get the impression that they don’t even want to hear the rest of the band.
 The most important thing when mixing live performance is that each instrument is leveled adequately.
 You can have the best tone in the world, it all falls into the water if you are too loud or too quiet.
 The next important fact is that if you have several guitars in a band (say two) that will play at some point at the same time, they should never have the same tone.
 This can be quite complicated if the guitar players take turns playing solo.
 One may be too loud, while the other may be too crisp.
 It would be best for guitarists to have their own footswitch.

-The basic rule of getting the right level for guitars in live performance is that the rhythm of the guitars must never come out over the vocals.
+The basic rule of getting the right level for guitars in live performance is that the rhythm of the guitars must never come out over the vocals – click here if you want to read my post on using an in ear click track on live performances.
 It will just sound awkward.
 It shouldn’t even be on par with the vocals.
 Additionally, make sure that the rhythm guitar, during the vocal parts, has not too much presence because it can kill the vocals.
 If we talk about guitar solo, the mix is much easier.
 Just make sure the solo guitar volume is at the same level with the vocals and you get a great mix result.

 How do I make my guitar sit in the mix?